jose-elias-alvarez/null-ls.nvim/doc/TESTING.md

 # Testing

 - The test suite includes unit and integration tests and depends on `plenary.nvim`
-- The default `test/minimal.vim` (passed to the instantiation of _Neovim_ with `-u`) assumes that both `plenary.nvim` and `nvim-lspconfig` are installed one directory above where this project lives.
+- The default `test/minimal.vim` (passed to the instantiation of _Neovim_ with `-u`) assumes that `plenary.nvim` is installed one directory above where this project lives.
 This is noted by:

 ```
 ...
 set rtp+=../plenary.nvim
-set rtp+=../nvim-lspconfig
 ...
 ```

 - From this, ensure that you have a directory structure that is something like the
   following:

 ```
 .
 ├── plenary.nvim
-├── nvim-lspconfig
 └── null-ls
 ```

 - As an additional note, the command used in the `Makefile` instantiates _Neovim_ with `-u`, which does _not_ skip plugins in `start/` directories on `packpath`.
 We need plugins to load in order for testing to work, so we can't use `--no-plugin` either.